tooevangelist/paysuper-js-sdk/README.md

 You can create an instance of a PaySuper Form on your website using this sample code.

 > Use your IDs for the Project and Products found in your merchant account in the PaySuper Admin.
-To get the Project and Product IDs click on the Product from the Products list page and copy the ID
+To get the Project and Product IDs click on the Product from the Products list page and copy the ID from an opened page URL.

 ```html
 <script src="https://cdn.pay.super.com/paysdk/latest/paysuper.js"></script>